| Minutes of Fans Forum

 question mark over the desired move towards relaxing the away card

+regulations.
 Everyone was reminded

 that the Members of the Forum had pledged to review the scheme each and